-The Monster is a metaphor for the internal conflict Joe — the main character — undergoes after the loss of his mother.
+The fundamental idea behind the character is that it is a metaphor for the internal conflict Joe — the main character — undergoes after the loss of his mother.
 J.J.
-Abrams explained in an interview with io9.com: “the Monster is a tricky thing from the story [perspective] to make work.
+Abrams explained in an interview with io9: “the monster is a tricky thing from the story [perspective] to make work.
 The reason it’s in the movie is that it’s a physical manifestation of the struggle going on inside this boy who has lost his mother.
 The idea of confronting this thing — the inevitability of having to confront this thing really maps the inevitability of having to deal with that loss and figure out a way to get past it.
 And so having to see and confront this thing that’s the scariest thing in the world, by definition, this creature has to be terrible.
 Having said that, once you actually confront the thing that’s so scary to you, it’s never exactly as you imagined.
 And it’s often survivable.
 Who among us hasn’t wanted to have a certain confrontation, but once it was over, feel so much better that it was done.
 The cliché of what doesn’t kill you make you stronger is sort of the point.
 This creature needed to have nuance and not just be something that was a chest-pumping beast.
 It needed to be scary, but it needed to get to a place where it was not scary – that’s not to say it was ever going to do an 180 and be E.T. and adorable and loveable and cuddly – it was never designed as such.”

 During the brainstorming sessions, Abrams identified certain ‘archetypes’ of cinematic aliens.
 His intention was not to fully adhere to any of them.
-He said: “the flexibility the creature had, in terms of what sort of thing it became, was really important, because when you start to look at what’s been done, you realize [that] A. everything’s been done and then B. there are kind of some specific ‘paradigms’ that you have sort of to adhere to.
+He said: “the flexibility the creature had, in terms of what sort of thing it became, was really important, because when you start to look at what’s been done, you realize that A. everything’s been done and then B. there are kind of some specific ‘paradigms’ that you have sort of to adhere to.
 It’s either gonna be the more spider-like thing, or it’ll be the sort of brute beast, or it’ll be the grey kind of elegant alien.
 What I loved about [Cooper] is [that] it didn’t easily fall into any one category.”

-In fact, the director wanted the creature to be mysterious and unidentifiable throughout the film, until the full reveal in the climax of the film.
-Neville Page designed a Monster with a configuration that could not be easily determined in the darkness.
+In fact, the director wanted the creature to be mysterious and unidentifiable throughout the film, until the full reveal in the climax.
+Neville Page designed a configuration that could not be easily determined in the darkness.
 “The whole idea was that the creature would not be easily revealed [when] watching the movie,” said Kim Libreri, VFX supervisor of Super 8, “until the very, very end.
 So, there are little details in there that Neville put into the design that are deliberately put in there to confuse the audience.
 When they catch a glimpse of the creature earlier on in the movie they can’t quite work out what they’re looking at.”
 J.J.
 Abrams added: “I was going for, at least, something that felt like there was gonna be a real distinction to it, like how it looked, what its profile was like, what its silhouette was — and I knew that I wanted it to be able to be sort of front and backlit in a way that would be unique.”

-Cooper had to be relatable with and terrifying at the same time, depending on the situation he was involved in inside the story.
-Neville Page added in a ShockTillYouDrop interview: “When you draw something, you can readily see if it works or doesn’t work.
+Cooper had to be relatable with and terrifying at the same time, depending on the situation he was involved in.
+Neville Page added: “When you draw something, you can readily see if it works or doesn’t work.
 You can look at the proportions and say it looks dumpy and silly, or it looks skinny and frail.
 In the beginning, I was drawing something was long and attenuated and not powerful enough.
 What one does is look for that perfect balance in silhouette that sums up the ‘quick read’.
 In the film, you don’t get a good look at the creature, so you have to have something that will quickly convey this goal.
 I had many conversations, too, with probably all of the directors I’ve worked with.
 The default with making a creature scary is teeth being exposed, pinks gums, and furrowed brow.
 That’s easy to do.
 That’s primal.
 You see that and you know you’re scared.
 I like to do the opposite.
 I like to design the creature with its mouth closed in a neutral scenario — because it’s easy to make something scary.
 If you look at a female lion sleeping, that’s not a scary animal, but it’s a cat and it’s furry.
 When it needs to be, it can be horrific.”
 Cooper’s mouth is able to unfold to reveal multiple jaws and mandibles — as a way to exemplify this concept.

-Another key aspect of Cooper, revealed fully in the climax of the film when the creature confronts Joe, is that it is not a just a mindless brute, but a character with actual emotions.
+Another key element of Cooper, revealed in the climax of the film when the creature confronts Joe, is that it is not a just a mindless brute, but a character with actual emotions.
 “The creature in Super 8 needed to be scary and it also needed to have the ability to have a performance and be a little bit less scary too,” said Abrams to MTV News.
 “We didn’t want a creature that was just running around thumping his chest and screaming.
 It needed to be something that was able to have a plan, have an experience.
 Smart enough to create something, build something.”
 He added: “a lot of what the design was, how do we do both?
 If there was a big, strong soldier who had been taken in, [who] was a prisoner of war and had escaped, [like] if this guy was Rambo.
 Basically, this could be someone who for some would be very scary, [he] could be full of rage and also could be emotional and nuanced.
 So it really was a question of, he wasn’t King Kong and a lot of what we needed to do was find a way to have a design that would give us that latitude to do both — the big scares and also the more subtle stuff.”
 The reveal happens with a close-up of the creature, which reveals how expressive it is.
 For this specific sequence, Cooper’s facial movements were generated through motion capture based on performances by Bruce Greenwood.

 For more images of Cooper, visit the Monster Gallery.